seoyoun/NewsSite/README.md

 ### EC2 instance link for news site: http://ec2-18-189-1-103.us-east-2.compute.amazonaws.com/~sallylee/index.php

+This website allows users to view stories, register and log in to post, edit, delete, and comment on stories.
+Registered users can post, edit, delete their stories but not stories posted by other users.
+They can comment on anyone's story.
+A registered user's main page consists of all stories on the left but only their stories on the right for quicker access for editing and deleting.
+Unregistered users can only view stories and comments and sees a single list of stories on the index page.

 ### Creative portion:

 (1) We included timestamps on every comment and story that is posted, and this is displayed within the details of each story, and within the body of each comment.
 This was a change that we made within our tables, adding a timestamp column to the stories table and the comments table.